bdyer64/BoardGameInserts/FrosthavenV2/README.md

 ## Small Cards Box

 The Small Cards Box holds all the small cards that aren't stored elsewhere.
-All the compartments are labelled except for the little compartment at the back left, this is for the Radmon Scenario cards.
+All the compartments are labelled except for the little compartment at the back left, this is for the Random Scenario cards.
 There are printed dividers to replace ones that come with the game since they stick up too far.
-File all the unavailable Itmes, Portions and Town Guard Cards behind the Unavailable divider.
+File all the unavailable Items, Portions and Town Guard Cards behind the Unavailable divider.
 Everything in front of the Unavailable marker is Available.
 There is a Completed divider to file the completed challenges behind.

 ![Small Card Box](https://github.com/bdyer64/BoardGameInserts/blob/main/FrosthavenV2/Images/SmallCardsBox.jpg)